adityakumarjha/poshpotato/README.md

 # poshpotato

- A Streaming application written in flutter for google Drive videos with basic navigations and inbuilt video player with caching implimentation.
+ A Streaming application written in flutter for google Drive videos with basic navigations and inbuilt video player with caching implimentation.(In Development)

 ## Getting Started